 Many times I wish I had paid more attention in my university geology class.
 This is an area referred to by the Navajo Nation as The Finss due to the thin delicate “finns” that protrude due to erosion.
 It’s beautiful at sunset.

 Heading to Lee’s Ferry we cross Navajo Bridge.
 From here one can see the silt that the Colorado River moves downriver.
 It is said that Glenn Canyon Dam will fail at some point due to the amount of silt built up in the lake from the Colorado and its tributaries.

 Lee’s Ferry has some cool old buildings made from the surrounding sandstone leftover from when it was a vibrant community.

+Some of these locations are well known to locals and tourists alike.
 I would have never known about THIS place!
 Stud Horse Point has cool rocks and magnificent views of the valley below.

 Iconic Horseshoe Bend.
 It has become quite the popular location.
 Plan on paying for parking!

 We’ve passed into Utah, through Big Water, and out on Highway 12, a dirt road that leads to the north end of the lake.
 It was a dry year.